 Final conclusion azoospermia treatment

 Nowadays, with the advancement of infertility treatment methods, many couples with azoospermia have hope for fertility.
-Infertility in pre-testicular and post-testicular azoospermia can be treated with medication and various surgical and biopsy methods, and these people can have children naturally or with the help of assisted reproductive methods such as IVF, ICSI, etc. However, people with testicular azoospermia are unable to conceive due to the lack of sperm production in the testicles.
+Infertility in pre-testicular and post-testicular types can be treated with medication and various surgical and biopsy methods, and these people can have children naturally or with the help of assisted reproductive methods such as IVF, ICSI, etc. However, people with testicular azoospermia cannot conceive due to the lack of sperm production in the testicles.
 These people need to use donated sperm to have children.

 Contact us for more information about the treatment of azoospermia in Iran.